 In the mid 1850s Jean and George were looking after three of the children of their daughter, Eleanora Hutton, who was in India with her husband who was serving in the East India Company Army.
 It was normal procedure for British families India to send the children back to England to be cared for and educated.
 In October 1855 Jean wrote a letter to Eleanora providing information about the children - George who was five and who had stared his lessons that morning, Jeannie who was almost four and who had a 'fancy occasionally for doing what she is told not to do' and Baby (Eleanora) who was one and was teething.
 The letter mentions Nurse who looks after the children and who had sewn new dresses for the two girls.
 Jean and George had recently returned from visiting Paris for eleven days and Jean commented that 'I think the change and rest from household affairs has as usual done me good'.
 While they were away Bessie came and helped to look after the children.
 The letter also provides an insight into the social niceties of the time as Jean also described a 'wedding visit' that she and George made to newly married couple.

 In 1857 Jean and George received the news that their son, John Robert Mackillop, had been killed during the Siege of Cawnpore during the Indian Mutiny.
 He was working in the Bengal India Civil Service and was Joint Magistrate of Cawnpore at the time of the siege.

-Jean Eleanora Mackillop died at Bath in July 1859.
+Jean Eleanora Mackillop died at Bath on 5 August 1859.
 She was 59.

 Jean Eleanora Mackillop was my (x3) great grandmother.